Complete Guide on Test-Driven Development

 Here is a list of other tools used for TDD:

-• TestNG: This is yet another testing framework for Java.
+TestNG: This is yet another testing framework for Java.
 You might wonder why to use this tool as against JUnit.
 It is because it overrides the restrictions associated with JUnit.
 This is an open-source test automation framework for Java.
 It is a robust framework for its useful set of advanced features as compared to its peers.
 The letter NG stands for next generation.
-This very term denotes the value of this tool and its effectiveness as a TDD tool.
+This term denotes this tool's value and effectiveness as a TDD tool.

-• Pyunit: If you are a developer using Python, this is a standard unit testing framework that can be of great help to you.
+Pyunit: If you are a developer using Python, this is a standard unit testing framework that can greatly help you.
 In TestComplete, you can run Selenium and Python-based unit tests created with PyUnit testing framework.
 You can do this as a part of your TestComplete project.
 The best feature of this tool is that it has a PyUnit Test Editor.
 With this facility, you get the chance to configure the tests that you wish to run.

 Conclusion: